 Scholar, University of Nebraska-Kearney

-Kate Benzel, Professor of English at the University of Nebraska-Kearney, specializes in literary criticism in the 20th century.
+Kate Benzel, professor of English at the University of Nebraska-Kearney, specializes in literary criticism in the 20th century.
 Benzel was a leading organizer of the “Carl Sandburg’s Poetry and Songs: Prayers for the People” performance in April 2008.
 The program featured former U.S. Poet Laureate Ted Kooser reading Sandburg poetry and some of his own work, accompanied by other performers and musicians.

 Norman Corwin (1910-2011)